 There are numerous advantages to offering Daphnia in comparison to a diet consisting exclusively of dried foods.
 Dried foods typically lack essential vitamins.
 Daphnia provide the necessary vitamins in proportionally balanced quantities.
 Because they are a live food, Daphnia activate a fish’s instinct to hunt.
 Overfeeding Daphnia to aquarium fish will not pollute aquarium water because they will live until eaten later on.
 It costs much less to provide Daphnia to your fish.
 Unlike with brine shrimp, there are no difficult or costly requirements needed to cultivate Daphnia to adulthood.

-Now that you understand the value of Daphnia as a live food source for your fish, let’s examine how to successfully establish a thriving culture.
 To begin with, it is essential to have a food supply for feeding the Daphnia well in advance.
 What is needed is a container to hold four times the volume of water of the container that will house the Daphnia.
 Ideally, a 10-gallon aquarium can be used for this purpose.

 The aquarium must be located in a spot where the maximum constant quantity of sunlight will come in contact with it.
 A south-facing windowsill is an excellent location.
 Otherwise, a fluorescent light must be placed directly on the top of the aquarium and remain lit for 18 to 20 hours per day (with a four-hour period of darkness between light cycles).
 Because the winter season drastically reduces the intensity and duration of sunlight, it may be necessary to supplement natural light with artificial light.
 To determine this, you must discover how long it takes to turn clear water to green.
 For instance, it would be self-defeating if the food reservoir took months to develop only to be consumed by the greedy Daphnia in a few days.
 There must be enough light to provide a constant source of green water.
 The key to successfully raising Daphnia is to maintain an abundant supply of micro-organisms.